bolt/docs/source/installation.md

 ### Option 1: The easy way, using the command-line.

 If you have command-line access, you can easily install Bolt by executing a few commands.
-First, create the folder where you want to install Bolt, if it doesn't already exist.
-Enter the folder, and execute the following commands:
+First, create the directory where you want to install Bolt, if it doesn't already exist.
+Enter the directory, and execute the following commands:

 <pre class="brush: plain">
 curl -O http://bolt.cm/distribution/bolt_latest.tgz